 You will get an “insider’s view” of administrative issues of all kinds and you’ll learn new things all the time.

 You will build community and help take UVM in new directions!

-You’ll get to directly bring forth the issues and concerns of UVM staff in meetings with the President, HRDMA, and other UVM community stakeholders, and you’ll be a part of strategizing about how to resolve those issues.
+You’ll get to directly bring forth the issues and concerns of UVM staff in meetings with the Cheif HRS Offcier anfd team as well as other UVM community stakeholders, and you’ll be a part of strategizing about how to resolve those issues.
 You can bring your passions to the role and develop new initiatives to improve the working lives of UVM staff members.

 What characteristics make a good officer?